PradeepGIT27/custom_text_widget/README.md

 # custom_text_widget_pro

-This Flutter plugin provides an API for querying information about an application package.
+This Flutter plugin provides a way to customise the textview from the view.

 ## Platform Support